sonarventu/sonarventu.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Here you can find some lecture notes and teaching material.
+description: Here's a list of the teaching activities I am (or I've been) involved in, along with some lecture notes and teaching material.
 nav: true
 nav_order: 4
 ---